Angles Theatre: 1841 to 1899

 The Stamford Mercury reported, in 1842: "A Travelling fair known as The Mart arrives in Wisbech each March for 'Mart Week'. ...
 [B]oth travelling performers and the local theatre sought to benefit from the large crowds attending the fair and race weeks."
 Other travelling exhibitions used the theatre as a venue; in November 1842 a Grand Moving Panorama was set up at the theatre, claiming to use 20,000 feet of canvas to display scenes such as the "Fire of York Minster" and the whole city of New York.
 Prices were similar to those for a theatrical performance: Boxes 2s, Pit 1s and Gallery 6d.

 In April 1843, The Theatre wrote: "Mrs Robertson had her farewell benefit, having resigned the management [of her theatres] to her nephew, Mr. [William Shaftoe] Robertson.
 She appeared in the character of Lady Eleanor Irwin, in Elizabeth Inchbald's comedy Everyone has his Fault after which she delivered a very neat and appropriate address.
 There was a full house, but we are sorry to say the season has been productive of very few even tolerable houses."
 The recently redecorated theatre was offered for sale by auction at the White Hart Inn in May 1843.
 The Robertson company continued as a tenant.
 The Licensing Act 1737 was modified by the Theatres Act 1843 so that spoken drama could be performed in any theatre.
+In August 1843 the theatre was used for a concert by the Ely Cathedral choir.
 In November 1843 the Wisbech Theatre was again put up for auction "in an excellent condition".
 In 1845 Joseph Richardson's Rock Band gave morning and evening concerts with their lithophone.
 Star appearances at Wisbech and the rest of the Lincoln theatre circuit in spring 1845, for which the theatres charged premium prices, were Charles Kean and his wife Kate Terry; her roles included Miss Halley in The Stranger and a role in The Honey Moon.

 By the mid-1840s the situation for suburban theatres was becoming more difficult financially, and the theatre companies sought subscriptions to keep going: "Mr. Robertson has announced his intention of opening the theatre at Wisbech during the month of May, provided the inhabitants will at once engage 30 season tickets, at £1 each the subscription to extend over one year, for which Mr R guarantees twenty separate performances; the arrangement will include the engagement of all 'stars' introduced in the course of the year. ...
 [A] great many applications have already been made for season tickets."
 Henry Langdon Childe's chromatrope was exhibited by Mr Blanchard of the Royal Polytechnic Institution in late May.
 The press reported: "The dissolving views and images of animalculae were seen by numerous visitors".